Unnar/FindARedditBot/README.md

 Change the global threshold variable to create a custom threshold for your bot.

+### Requirements
+Note that this bot requires python3 and praw installed.

 Please do not use this bot without the permission from that subreddit's moderators.

 ## Usage